 We are located at 1650 Abrazo Road NE, Rio Rancho, NM

-UU Westside is a liberal congregation of diverse people actively engaged in personal growth, deepening our spiritual development, and working to improve the larger community and the world.
+UU Westside is an inclusive congregation of diverse people actively engaged in personal growth, deepening our spiritual development, and working to improve the larger community and the world.

 We require no specific beliefs of you – various members identify with Buddhism, Christianity, Hinduism, Judaism and Earth Centered Spirituality – only a commitment to personal and spiritual growth and making the World a better place.